matthewberg22/tRNA-Analysis/workflow_final.md

 nohup ./bin/tRNA_sequences_cutoff10.sh &
 ```

+*NEW*

 Ran coverage analysis script to determine coverage of each tRNA (or family of tRNAs) across the capture array.
-Also extracted summary information for each individual sample (how many tRNAs were identified per individual, how many reads per individual contained full lenght tRNAs).

 ```
-perl ./bin/capturearray_coverage.pl ./data/TotalCoverage_Cut10.txt ./data/GtRNAdb_20bpflankingtrimmed.fasta
-./bin/extract_summary.sh
-# mv output files to data folder
+perl capturearray_coverage.pl all_coverage.txt
 ```

-Ran tRNA trimming perl script on all samples to get tRNA mutant sequences without 20 bp 5' flanking, concatenates all individual samples into one file.
+Ran tRNA trimming perl script on all samples to get tRNA mutant sequences without 20 bp 5' flanking, concatenates all individual samples into one file

 ```

+# change tRNA_trimming.pl to the corerct name
 ./bin/tRNA_trimming_run.sh
 # mv output files to data folder
 # add sanity check that output exists and looks correct